FTC sues to block Nvidia's $40 billion Arm deal

 But the deal has faced criticism from both international regulators and industry heavyweights.
 The U.K.'s Competition and Markets Authority is in the midst of an in-depth probe of the acquisition to determine its potential antitrust and national security concerns.

 Arm is considered a kind of neutral "Switzerland" in the tech industry.
-It provides chip designs and software to a litany of big-name firms including the likes of Qualcomm, Microsoft, Google, Intel, Samsung, and Nvidia.
+It provides chip designs and software to a litany of big-name firms including the likes of Qualcomm (QCOM), Microsoft (MSFT), Google (GOOG, GOOGL), Intel (INTC), Samsung, and Nvidia.

 The FTC may believe the Nvidia deal would no longer allow Arm to act as a neutral third party, and could cut off competing companies from Arm's all-important designs.
 According to Bloomberg, Google, Microsoft, and Qualcomm have already lodged their complaints about the potential deal with antitrust regulators.
 Nvidia, for its part, has said that it will maintain Arm’s neutrality.